-Maricopa County Reads is the award-winning summer reading program provided by the Maricopa County Library District to all public libraries within Maricopa County.
-The aim of the program is to reinforce the literacy skills and positive reading habits of all residents during the summer months.
-To accomplish this goal, several interconnected components are used to form a constellation of fresh, diverse and effective approaches:
+Maricopa County Reads is the award-winning summer reading program provided by the Maricopa County Library District to all public, tribal and military base libraries within Maricopa County.
+The primary goal of the program is to interrupt the summer slide, the common term given to the learning loss experienced by children while transitioning between school years.
+The secondary aim of the program is to promote early literacy among pre-readers and their families during the summer months.

 Interrupt the Summer Slide